The role of an Accredited Exercise Physiologist (AEP)

 Accredited exercise physiologists specialise in clinical exercise interventions for a broad range of people at risk of developing, or have existing, medical conditions and injuries.

-- Have a Level 8 (Postgraduate) tertiary qualification with a focus on clinical exercise physiology or exercise prescription for special populations.
-AND
+- Level 8 (Postgraduate) tertiary qualification with a focus on clinical exercise physiology or exercise prescription for special populations.

-- Have undertaken at least 360 hours of professional practice in the categories defined by SESNZ and identified in practical log books (addition to the 140 hours of healthy individual populations completing in the Sport Science registration).
+- At least 360 hours of professional practice in the categories defined by SESNZ and identified in practical log books (additional to the 140 hours of healthy individual populations completing in the Sport Science registration).

 To ensure currency of knowledge and experience, AEP’s are required to participate in ongoing professional development, and stay abreast of recent research.
 Yearly professional development requirements to maintain accreditation as an Accredited Exercise physiologist include: